veeramarni/Oracle-EBusiness-Suite-Clone-Automation/README.md

 Below are main scripts which does the whole EBS cloning process in three steps and can be run as single job by scheduling through OEM.

-1. 1050_source_apps_processing.sh will take the backup of the production apps environment, it is run from production apps server.
+1. 1050_source_apps_processing.sh will take the backup of the production apps environment, it is run from source apps server.
 2. 2000_target_processing.sh will refresh the target database and it is run from the target server.
 3. 3050_target_apps_processing.sh will clone the apps and it is run from the target server.
 After completion of this step, you should be able to login to the webconsole.